As these days get hotter watch (and increase) watering, especially for containers and hanging plants.

 Some of the taller growing perennials may require staking or some other support system as they grow.
 This includes dahlias, delphiniums, crocosmia, and some other upright spike-style flowers.
 If you are using a caging system such as a tomato cage or peony support cage it is best to have the cage in place before the plant is large.
 If you are staking individual stems then simply do so before they grow too tall and heavy to support themselves.

-While we may have had some dry weather in June, July is usually the first month you have to do regular irrigating.
+July is usually the first month you have to do regular irrigating.
 How your flower beds need water can vary greatly.
 Recently planted annuals and perennials will probably require quite regular, even frequent watering.
 If they are side by side with established perennials or shrubs try to avoid excessive soaking of these established plants.
 If you prefer to irrigate the entire bed then do so thoroughly but only occasionally, giving extra drinks to the recent plantings as they need it.
 Some fresh mulch on top of the soil can help to conserve water.